-Often praised as “the glue that holds our community together,” the Key Peninsula News is the only independent, reliable source of local news for the area.
-Businesses, government agencies and service organizations depend on the newspaper to communicate with their constituents.
-Readers depend on the paper for connecting with the community.
+Often praised as “the glue that holds our community together,” the Key Peninsula News is a unique independent, reliable source of local news for the area.
+Readers depend on the well-written, informative newspaper to connect with their community; small businesses, government agencies and service organizations depend on it to communicate with customers and constituents.

-For more than four decades, “the Voice of the Key Peninsula” has provided news, features and columns with local viewpoints.
-Began in 1974 as a newsletter for the Key Peninsula Civic Center Association, the paper has been financially and editorially independent since 1989, sharing 501(c)(3) nonprofit status with the KPCCA, EIN 91-0688963.
+For more than four decades, “the voice of the Key Peninsula” has provided local viewpoints on news, features and columns.
+Started in 1974 as a newsletter for the Key Peninsula Civic Center Association, the paper has been financially and editorially independent since 1989.
+In 2023, with status as a nonprofit 501(c)(3) charitable organization, the newspaper achieved full legal independence.

-Each month, 8,500 papers are mailed to Key Peninsula households from Wauna south to Devils Head, with another 2,000 distributed through sites on the Key Peninsula and surrounding community libraries, grocery stores, businesses, hotels and visitor centers.
-Our popular website and Facebook page add 18,000 monthly viewers for a combined readership of nearly 30,000.
+At no charge to resident readers, 8,500 papers are mailed to Key Peninsula households from Wauna south to Devils Head, with another 2,000 distributed through sites on the Key Peninsula and surrounding community libraries, schools, grocery stores, businesses, hotels and visitor centers.
+A popular website and Facebook page add 8,000 monthly viewers for a combined monthly readership over 18,000.

 Key Peninsula News

 P.O.
 Box 3, Vaughn, WA 98394

 UNDERWRITTEN BY NEWSMATCH/MIAMI FOUNDATION, THE ANGEL GUILD, ROTARY CLUB OF GIG HARBOR, ADVERTISERS, DONORS AND PEOPLE WHO SUPPORT LOCAL, INDEPENDENT NONPROFIT NEWS